 Competition can bring out the best and the worst in people, and in my case, when it came to sleep, I was the only one losing.

-From now on, I'll be downing blue-lighted tools and avoiding all things data-related as soon as darkness descends.
+From now on, I'll be downloading blue-lighted tools and avoiding all things data-related as soon as darkness descends.

 View this post on Instagram